Columbia College (British Columbia): History

 In April 2013 Columbia College moved from its downtown location to a new five-storey building just east of Vancouver's downtown core on 438 Terminal Avenue.
 The new building, known as the Main Campus, provides science laboratories (Biology, Chemistry, Computer Science, and Physics), library, and student lounges.

 Since 2016, Columbia College has offered refugee bursaries.
 In 2018, Columbia College added an additional five bursaries to internal refugee applicants.
 Students who are refugees have the opportunity to complete their high school education in Canada or to pursue an associate degree at no cost to them.

 In September 2017, Columbia College opened an additional campus known as the North Campus.
 The building is located at 333 Terminal Ave just across the Main Campus.
 Columbia College's English for Academic Purposes and High School programs are offered at the North Campus and students keep access to the new facility while retaining access to all the facilities at the Main Campus.

 In 2020, in response to pandemic-related challenges to international study, the college implemented a set of student assistance programs, allowing continuing students to complete their coursework via distance education.

+In 2026, the members of the society voted to merge with Quest University.
+The college then terminated over half of its faculty and administration.

 Columbia College is registered as a society under the Societies Act of BC and as a charity with the Canadian Revenue Agency.
 The college currently has an enrolment of about 2,100 students drawn from 61 countries.